 - Major Arches: Double Arch, North Window, South Window, Turret Arch

-- Who For: Everyone, all ages and hiking abilities
+- Perfect For: Everyone, all ages and hiking abilities

 - Photography: Sunrise and astro are popular here

 - Best Time: Any time of day but best sunrise and for stars